VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Deploy the SQL schema generated in dist/wiki-ddl.sql on your MySQL database

+- Customize the SQL default data in dist/wiki-data.sql before you apply it (especially the baseUrl setting)

 - Deploy the SQL data generated in dist/wiki-data.sql on your MySQL database

 - Copy the file dist/wiki-ds.xml to server/default/deploy/ directory and edit your MySQL connection settings

 - Deploy the dist/wiki.war file by copying it into the server/default/deploy/ directory

-- Start (if you haven't done so already) JBoss AS and access http://localhost:8080/wiki/
+- Start (if you haven't done so already) JBoss AS and access http://localhost:8080/wiki (or the baseUrl you specified on data import)

 NOTE: The lucene index directory is named "lacewikiIndex" and located in the current directory.
 This